Real estate crowdfunding is one of the easiest ways to invest in property and one of my favorite forms of investment together with P2P lending.

 Now, we have real estate crowdfunding sites, which are somewhat between those two forms of investment.
 If you want to learn more about the differences between these types of investments in the property market, check out my article on REITs vs Crowdfunding VS Private Investing.

-Here’s a quick list of my favorite European real estate crowdfunding platforms in 2021:
+Here’s a quick list of my favorite European real estate crowdfunding platforms:

-- Rendity – top platform for 2021 – my Rendity review
+- Rendity – top platform – my Rendity review

 - EstateGuru – the biggest platform – my EstateGuru review